Asmit-Yadav07/Spotify/README.md

 <div align="center">

-### ⭐ If you like this project, don't forget to star the repository!
+### ⭐ If you like this project, give it a Star!

+🎵 Made with HTML, Tailwind CSS & JavaScript

 </div>